pavyer/TIL/How Does The Web Work.md

 ### 3. One of the best one page guide to what the internet is and how it works from MDN
 https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work#Summary

+Can't really do justice to the write up through a summary.
+The one page is a really summary of the internet and the web and provides a really good understanding and model for reasoning about the internet and the services built on top of it, of which the Web is an example.

+1. Difference between router and modem?
+2. What is a router?
+3. What is a modem?
+4. Differentiate between the internet vs the Web.
+5. In what way are Web, Email and IRC similar?
+(Services built on top of Internet.)
+6. How do we keep track of all the computers connected to the internet?
+7. What's a domain name?

+Internet is simply a network of networks.
+And you can keep on scaling this and keeping on adding networks and keep on linking the networks.
+And run whatever service you want to over the network.
+Web, email, IRC, FTP or some other service.
+SSH is a protocol not a service.
+There's a SSH daemon or service on SSH servers to which SSH clients connect.

 ### 4.Ok guide to how the internet works without too much of the details, but the right model for understanding the web and internet
 https://www.youtube.com/watch?v=7_LPdttKXPc&feature=youtu.be&t=46s